2034 FIFA World Cup: Alcohol

 On 12 February 2025, Prince Khalid bin Bandar Al Saud stated that alcohol would not be sold during the tournament, including at hotels.
 However, reports stated that the ban on alcohol would be lifted in 2026, allowing for limited alcohol to be sold at tourist areas such as hotels and fan fests, though Saudi authorities denied this.

 Environmental impact

-Fossil Free Football has raised concerns about the tournament stating that the amount of new stadiums that would be built would increase pollution, and that the tournament would be used to greenwash the country's fossil fuel industry.
+Fossil Free Football has raised concerns about the tournament stating that the number of new stadiums that would be built would increase pollution, and that the tournament would be used to greenwash the country's fossil fuel industry.